shanapu/MyJailbreak/README.md

 ##### Commands
 ```
 - sm_freeday - Allows players to vote for a freeday
-- sm_setfreeday - Allows the Admin(sm_map) or Warden to set freeday as next round
+- sm_setfreeday - Allows the Admin or Warden to set freeday as next round
 ```
 ##### Cvars
 ```